donhaklee/Project_Graduation/README.md

 This repo is the Graduation Project that is about A.I Web Site.<br><br><br>

-A.I tech is Neural Style Transfer in CNN, Teachable Machine of the Google.
+A.I tech is Neural Style Transfer in CNN, Used Teachable Machine of the Google.

 Used Tool : VSC, Teachable Machine, Dialogflow<br>
 Used language : javascript, PHP <br><br>